 3.15 The Programme aims to support NMHSs in improving the implementation of the full value-chain of delivery of weather, climate, hydrological, and related environmental services, as well as providing relief when necessary.
 In alignment with the WMO Strategic Plan, the VCP encourages collaboration and coordination among Members to strengthen the capacity of NMHSs to meet their national, regional, and international commitments and to tackle emerging challenges effectively.

 3.16 VCP provides financial support for equipment, expert services, training and fellowships, as well as counterpart services, amongst others.

+3.17 The focus of VCP is to, in general, provide quick moving support to smaller scale, but high impact activities often not covered by, but are complementary to, larger hydrometeorological projects.
+The VCP also has an objective to provide fast and coordinated support to NMHSs following emergencies, including natural disasters.

 Main long-term objectives